sam-grouchnikov/easy-ssh/readme.md

 python application.py
 ```

+Or simply go to the latest release (v1.2.1), download the .exe file, and run it (only Windows support as of now)

 ## Features
 * Connect to a specified remote server via SSH
 * View log graphs from the Weights & Biases API